1987 Lalru bus massacre: Death of an attacker and escape

+Police response and claim of responsibility

 The attackers had spared the Sikh driver Hari Singh, who reached the Lalru police station and informed the police about the attack.
 A van driver passing through the area also heard the cries of the survivors and called the Chandigarh Police.
 The police arrived at the site an hour after the attackers had escaped.
 In the bus, the police found a note from the Khalistan Commando Force, stating that "the flower of Sikh youth was being killed in Punjab", and in retaliation, a hundred Hindus would be killed for every Sikh killed.
 The note accused the Government of India of killing the Sikhs, and Hindus of not raising their voice against these killings.

-Possible connection to the Fatehabad killings
+Possible connection

 The Punjab Police assumed that the killers had escaped towards Chandigarh, and imposed a curfew in Mohali on its outskirts, to find them.
 On the next day, the Fatehabad bus killings occurred in the neighbouring Haryana.
 As in the Lalru killings, the attackers were five men in their early-to-mid 20s, and most of them were clean-shaven.
 In both incidents, the attackers used another vehicle to block and stop the bus: this tactic had not been used in the earlier similar killings in the Punjab-Haryana area.
 In both cases, the killers looted the passengers, and escaped in a truck.
 According to the police, in both the incidents, the attackers used Chinese automatic rifles.
 Despite these similarities, both Haryana Police and Punjab Police played down the possibility of the same gang being behind both the attacks.
 According to journalists Tavleen Singh and Sreekant Khandekar, the police did this because they did not want to admit their incompetence.